CQCL/hugr/specification/hugr.md

 #### Dataflow

-Within dataflow regions, which include function definitions, the following basic dataflow operations are available:
+Within dataflow regions, which include function definitions, the following basic dataflow operations are available (in addition to the operations valid at both Module level and within dataflow regions):

   - `Input/Output`: input/output nodes, the outputs of `Input` node are the inputs to the function, and the inputs to `Output` are the